YunoHost/doc/packaging_apps.md

 }
 ```

-* **name**: The name of the app.
+* **name**: the app name.
 It does not have to be unique, but it should be, since it is the name shown to all the YunoHost administrators in the app list.

-* **id**: The unique ID of the app.
+* **id**: the unique ID of the app.
 You have to ensure that this ID is unique before submit an app integration request.

-* **description**: The complete description of the app.
+* **description**: the complete description of the app.
 You can make it as detailed as you feel it should be.
 Only `en` is required right now, but you can translate the description by prepending the locale prefix.

-* **license**: The license under which the app is distributed.
+* **license**: the license under which the app is distributed.
 Please use the short name of the license, e.g. `GPL-3` for the GNU General Public License v3.
-You can find a list of standard abbreviations here: https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/#license-short-name
+Here is a [list of standard abbreviations](https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/#license-short-name).

-* **developer**: Some information about the app maintainer (you!).
+* **developer**: informations about the app maintainer.

-* **multi_instance**: This defines your app's ability to be installed multiple times.
-When YunoHost tries to install a second instance of your app, it will replace the `id` in your scripts by an `id__2`.
+* **multi_instance**: this defines your app's ability to be installed multiple times.
+When YunoHost tries to install a second instance of the app, it will replace the `id` in the scripts by an `id__2`.
 It means that, if you want to be `multi_instance`, you have to put all the identifiers in the scripts.
-<br><br>**E.g.** In my roundcube script, I have to call my database `roundcube`, my install directory `roundcube` and my nginx configuration `roundcube`.
-This way, the second instance of roundcube will not conflict, and will be installed in the `roundcube__2` database, in the `roundcube__2`directory, and with the `roundcube__2` nginx configuration.
+<br><br>**E.g.** in the roundcube script, database is called `roundcube`, the install directory `roundcube` and the Nginx configuration `roundcube`.
+This way, the second instance of roundcube will not conflict with the first one, and will be installed in the `roundcube__2` database, in the `roundcube__2`directory, and with the `roundcube__2` Nginx configuration.

-* **arguments**: The settings for the YunoHost's administrator to enter at installation.
+* **arguments**: the settings for the YunoHost's administrator to enter at installation.
 You have to set a `name` (for argument identification), and a question in `ask` (at least in `en`) that you can translate like the description above.
 You can also set a `default` value and an `example` to help administrator to fill the input.

 ## Scripts

-For now, a YunoHost package must contain 3 bash scripts: `install`, `remove`, and `upgrade`.
+For now, a YunoHost package must contain five Shell scripts: `install`, `remove`, `upgrade`, `backup` and `restore`.
 These scripts will be executed as `admin` on the YunoHost instances.

 Here is an example: